Subspecialty Certification Exam

 - Copy of current state medical license indicating expiration date.

-- Copy of fellowship certificate from the geriatric psychiatry program, letter from the program director or letter from the section chief documenting the applicant’s:
+- Copy of fellowship certificate from the Geriatric Psychiatry program, letter from the program director or letter from the chief of psychiatry or Geriatric Psychiatry section documenting the applicant’s:

 - Years of clinical practice.

 - Recognition in the community as a practitioner of Geriatric Psychiatry at least 20% of his/her clinical time.

 An application fee of $1,500 must be submitted with your completed application.
 The late application fee is $450.
 No application will be considered complete until all fees have been paid.